List of The Sandbaggers characters: John Tower Gibbs

 Introduced in the last episode of the second series ("Operation Kingmaker"), John Tower Gibbs replaces Sir James Greenley as C and remains in that capacity until the end of the series.
 Gibbs is a career intelligence officer, former head of the Washington and Bonn stations and working with the Joint Intelligence Committee when he is appointed C. He and Burnside have an antagonistic relationship from the start, stemming from an altercation they had when Burnside was a Sandbagger and Gibbs was head of Bonn station.
 Unlike his predecessor, who called Burnside "Neil", Gibbs refers to Burnside only by his surname, disapproves of his methods, and is suspicious of the special relationship with the CIA, preferring to see it phased out.
 For his part, Burnside views Gibbs as a tyrant who will stifle his (Burnside's) ability to run his directorate.
 They clash throughout the third series, but in one episode where Burnside is on leave and Caine is Acting D-Ops, Caine and Gibbs work very well together.
+Gibbs is seen most often wearing the green tie of the Intelligence Corps, though occasionally he wears a crested University of Oxford tie.
 Gibbs is played by Dennis Burgess.